mmonfils/neighborhood-lab-dsm/SPREADSHEET-BLUEPRINT.md

 ## 2. How to Set Up Your Columns

-To keep these sheets easy to use across different blocks, stick to these column headers.
+To keep these sheets easy to use across different locations, stick to these column headers.

-### Neighborhood Toolkit Template (`neighborhood-toolkit-template.csv`)
+### Neighborhood Toolkit Template
-This sheet lists what a block already has, focusing completely on shared local strengths:
+This sheet lists what a group of neighbors already have, focusing completely on shared local strengths:
 * `Household Name (Location)`
 * `Resource Type`
 * `Description`